 Deciduous, Ground covers, Decorative fruit or berries

-Native to China, the Himalayas, and northern India.
-Plants range from low types used as groundcovers to small, stiffly upright shrubs to tall (25-ft.) shrubs of fountainlike growth with graceful, arching branches.
-White or pinkish springtime flowers resembling tiny single roses are pretty because of their abundance, though not especially showy.
-Berries (typically red or orange red) follow the blossoms in fall and winter.
+Varied natives to China, Himalayas, and northern India.
+Plants range from low types used as groundcovers to small, stiffly upright shrubs to tall (25 ft.) shrubs of fountainlike growth with graceful, arching branches.
+White or pink springtime flowers resembling tiny single roses are pretty because of their abundance, though not especially showy.
+Berries (typically red or orange-red) follow the blossoms in fall and winter.
+Some species can be invasive, spreading by seeds into wild areas.

-All cotoneasters grow vigorously and thrive with little or no maintenance.
+All cotoneasters thrive with little or no maintenance.
 In fact, they look better and produce better crops of berries if planted on dry slopes (where they can reduce erosion) or in poor soil rather than in rich, moist garden soil.
+While some medium and tall growers can be sheared, they look best when allowed to maintain natural fountain shapes.
+Prune only to enhance graceful arch of branches.
+Keep medium growers looking young by pruning out portion of oldest wood each year.
+Prune groundcovers to remove dead or awkward branches.
+Give flat growers room to spread.
+Don’t plant near walk or drive where branch ends will need stubbing.
+Some cotoneasters are susceptible to fireblight.

 Deciduous.
 Grows to 2–3 ft. tall and 15 ft. wide, with stiff horizontal branches and many branchlets set in a herringbone pattern.
 Small, roundish, bright green leaves turn orange and red before falling.
 Leafless period may be brief.
 Showy red fruit.
 Effective when given enough room to spread; disfigured by cutting branches short to accommodate traffic.
 Fine bank cover or low traffic barrier.